tchenuag/csppython/_sources/ch1/0109-mixing-types.rst

 	print "hello" + 1
 	#replace the second part with anything that is not a String

-You should find that you get a TypeError every time!
+You should find that you get a ``TypeError`` every time!

 The rule can basically be broken down into three parts:
-	- Adding a String to another String is allowed
+	- Adding a string to another string is allowed
-	- Multiplying a String by an Integer is allowed
+	- Multiplying a string by an integer is allowed
-	- Everything else is **not** allowed
+	- **Everything else is not allowed**